juangracia696/startnow-web101-astro-weight-calculator/README.md

-this project is used to calculate your body's weight to the weight on another planet within our solar system
+This project is used to calculate your body's weight to the weight on another planet within our solar system